Know what to expect.

 - Did the team clearly address the capital requirements and financial forecast?

-- Does the business demonstrate a real investment opportunity?
+- Does the business demonstrate a viable growth opportunity?

 - Were the presenter(s) and visual aids strong and convincing?